TritonDataCenter/node-manta/docs/man/mjob.md

   Read job description from file.

 `--image version`
-  Specifies an image version semver to use in job phases.
-Must be specified as a semver string (default is ~1.0).
+  Specifies an image version semver to use in the next job phase.
+Must be specified as a semver string.
+The default is server-provided and changes over time.

 `--init command`
   Specifies a command to execute in the compute zone for the next map or